Candidate Name: Lauren Simmons

 To make sure my editing was done effectively I had to zoom in on her face so that I could clearly see what I needed to edit.
 When zooming on her face I found some blemishes on her face, such as on her chin and forehead, which I needed to remove on her face to give a clearer complexion.

-Finally I chose this photo to use for my contents page.
-I think this one is most effective as her eyes are extremely bold, creating a statement.
+eyes are extremely bold, creating a statement.
 Her lips are very red and slightly pouting which gives off a slight attitude to her without that being the main focus of the photo. the headphones are also well included in the photo and we can see them well and that it is one of the main focuses of the picture.
 However my research shows that the photo would only have half of the models face.
 When doing the photoshoot I tried to take photos of only half the models face, however this proved very difficult due to shadowing and getting the right exact amount of the face into the photo.
 Therefore when editing my photo I will just cut out half of her face and only focus on one half to add to my contents page as this seems a more conevenient idea.